Chykalophia/ClickUp-MCP-Server---Enhanced/docs/CLICKUP_API_RESEARCH.md

 This research identifies **54 missing tools** across **12 major functional areas**.
 The implementation should follow the three-phase approach, prioritizing critical document management and custom fields functionality first, followed by time tracking and goals, and finally advanced features like views and webhooks.

-The successful completion of this roadmap will transform the ClickUp MCP Server from a basic integration (36 tools) to a comprehensive AI agent interface (90+ tools) with 80%+ API coverage.
+The successful completion of this roadmap will transform the ClickUp MCP Server - Enhanced from a basic integration (36 tools) to a comprehensive AI agent interface (90+ tools) with 80%+ API coverage.

 ---